spotinst/help/src/docs/ocean/features/vngs/attributes-and-actions-per-vng.md

 For information about defining preferred instance types in the Spot API using the `preferreTypes` attribute, see the Create virtual node group API for [Ocean GKE](https://docs.spot.io/api/#tag/Ocean-GKE/operation/OceanGKELaunchSpecCreate).

+For the same attribute at cluster level, see the Create Cluster API for [Ocean GKE](https://docs.spot.io/api/#tag/Ocean-GKE/operation/OceanGKEClusterCreate)

 ##  Ephemeral Storage per Virtual Node Group